tdh8316/tdh8316/README.md

 ## Hi, there 👋

-I'm Donghyeok Tak, researching neuromorphic systems and spiking neural networks and majoring in software at Kwangwoon University.
+I'm Donghyeok Tak, majoring in software and researching neuromorphic systems and spiking neural networks at Kwangwoon University.

 ## Research Interests

-### Artificial Intelligence

-- Spiking Neural Networks

-### Computer Architecture

-- Von Neumann Architecture
-- Neuromorphic Architecture
-- Operating System

-### Programming Language Theory

-- Probabilistic Programming
-- Compilers
+I'm interested in **computer architectures**-especially neuromorphic systems and **spiking neural networks**, **programming language theory**, and **compilers**.

 ## Interest Areas

+I'm also interested in everything computers can do!
+Here is some examples what it is:
+- Builing beautiful applications using flutter
+- Human-Computer Interaction
 - Wireless Communication and Security
-- Mobile Software
-- Human-Computer Interaction